sligh-games/brand/README.md

 ## License

-All logo assets are copyright © Sligh Games.
+All logo assets are copyright © Frederic Nowak - Sligh Games.
 All rights reserved.